Juggling brand strategy and business priorities

 “Perhaps your funnel experience isn’t entirely seamless and your messaging could be clearer.
 Do your visuals still represent where you’re going and the value you provide?”

-Brand perception consists of customer emotions, beliefs, and their overall impression of your business.
+Brand perception consists of customer emotions, beliefs and their overall impression of your business.

 Can you think of a commercial that makes you laugh or tear up?
 That’s the reaction that connects you instantly to that brand, often leaving you with a lasting impression.

-“It indicates positioning and calls out to the right target audience.
+“It indicates positioning and calls out to the right target audience.”

 “Quiet periods are an opportunity to address gaps between brand promise and service delivery.
 It’s also important to continue to be visible.
 A brand refresh may be what’s needed to align the business and re-engage your audience.
+So when conditions bounce back and people are ready to buy, your brand will be first on their radar.”

 Don’t underestimate the power of brand equity.
 If you build a brand that customers trust and love, they’ll think of your product when considering a purchase.